 October is officially here and it’s truly starting to feel more like fall.
-With a more noticeable shift in weather this past weekend, it felt like an appropriate time to make a slow cooker stew and eat my first winter squash of the season.
-I was inspired by this recipe and tweaked it a bit to make it what I wanted.
-It turned out just right.
-Hope you enjoy!
+With a more noticeable shift in weather this past weekend, it felt like an appropriate time to make a slow cooker beef and butternut squash stew.
+It’s my first taste of winter squash for the season!

 - ~2 lb grass-fed beef stew meat

 - ~1.5 lb butternut squash, peeled and cut into cubes